Timelords (role-playing game): Setting

 Characters may find themselves at any time in Earth history, past or future.
 Space travel is also a possibility, with some modules taking place on spaceships or other planets.
 The game also hints at the idea of traveling to alternate universes, where mental powers, magic, or alternate technologies exist, opening up the possibility for fantasy, steampunk, post-apocalyptic, or any other game setting the players may want.

 The game explains time and time travel through a branching multiple timeline system.
-Traveling to the past doesn’t change the timeline you came from, it creates a new one with you in it.
+Traveling to the past does not change the timeline you came from, it creates a new one with you in it.
 This makes it impossible for someone to go back in time and kill their own grandfather (the Grandfather Paradox), as this would only create a new timeline where the grandfather was dead; the old timeline where he was alive would still exist also.
 This also makes it incredibly difficult for characters “lost” in time to find the original timeline they came from, as every jump creates more and more timelines, and pushes them farther from the original.